 - Finding a spiritual or faith-based support group that can offer encouragement, an outlet, hope and positive feedback

-- Social support also helps to reduce aggression.
+- Social support also helps reduce aggression.
 It teaches those with PTSD how to respond to fear or other negative feelings without shutting others out.
 It also can give life a sense of purpose or meaning.

-5. Self Care & Stress Management
+5. Self-Care and Stress Management

 - Engaging in regular, but usually mild, physical activity or exercise

-- Getting enough sleep and down time
+- Getting enough sleep and downtime

 - Being patient, including having realistic goals for how long it can take to feel better